Ex-Bangladesh PM Hasina demands probe into protest ‘killings and vandalism’

 Hasina’s written statement, issued on X on Tuesday through her United States-based son, came hours after a court ordered a probe into her role in the death of a grocery shop owner during the protests.

-Many people died “in the name of revolution” in July, Hasina said.
+Many people died “in the name of revolution” in July, Hasina, 76, said.

 “I demand that those involved in these killings and vandalism be properly investigated and the culprits be identified and punished accordingly,” she said.

-The deposed Bangladeshi leader also urged her supporters to appear in public in the capital Dhaka to mark Thursday’s anniversary of her father’s assassination.
+The deposed Bangladeshi leader also urged her supporters to appear in public in the capital Dhaka on Thursday to mark the anniversary of her father’s assassination.

 “I appeal to you to observe the National Day of Mourning on August 15 with due respect and solemnity,” she said in the statement.